AHelloWorldDev/MinimumWallpaper/README.md

 Please report your findings using [GitHub Issues](https://github.com/AHelloWorldDev/MinimumWallpaper/issues)

 Please include some information about your device, such as manufacturer, model, and Android version.
 Specify if your device can handle a 1x1 pixel wallpaper.
 If not, please find and report the minimum wallpaper size that works on your device.

+## Contributions

+All contributions are welcome: from testing and [feedback](https://github.com/AHelloWorldDev/MinimumWallpaper/issues) to documentation to graphics (app icon) to code.

 ## License